Reading Goals: How to Set & Crush Them (+ Ideas!)

 I set a reading goal in Goodreads every year.
 Not only is it easy to track the books you’re reading, but at the end of the year, it also gives you an overview of all the books you read that year.
 (That includes a breakdown of the book ratings you gave, book lengths, and more.)

 If you prefer, you can easily just write down your reading goal in a planner or reading journal instead.
 Nothing wrong with going old school with a pen and paper!
-It’s best to choose a place you’ll see some what often, though, so you remember to keep track of your reading.

 How to Crush Your Reading Goals